About Hennepin Healthcare Research Institute

 At the Hennepin Healthcare Research Institute (HHRI), we have been actively investigating the causes of and potential treatments for diseases since 1952.
 We support and oversee the medical research conducted at HCMC, the flagship acute care and teaching hospital of the Hennepin Healthcare System in downtown Minneapolis.
 In an academic environment that emphasizes patient care, research, and teaching, HHRI helps offer patients better care now and hope for improved healthcare in the future.

 HHRI is one of the largest medical research nonprofits in Minnesota and consistently ranks in the top ten percent nationally of all institutions receiving research grants from the National Institutes of Health (NIH).
-While public monies support a majority of our research, our work would not be possible without the support of corporate and individual donors.

 Improving patient care and the health of our community through research and education.

 A dynamic and responsive organization that serves the community through scientific excellence.

 - Innovation – Discovering high-impact solutions that promote health.